 7. Get more out of GitHub Issues with workflows

 There are 31 million developers in the GitHub community who collaborate on code together; that’s a lot of tasks!
 GitHub Issues are what many of these developers use to track tasks, bugs and features.
 So, it makes sense for your task tracker to be able to pull in these items for you.

 Trello doesn’t officially support GitHub Issue Sync.

-Alternatively, Glo provides a sleek integration, and just like the Calendar View, it’s included for free!
-When you sync a Glo board with GitHub Issues, you’re able to visualize the progress of GitHub Issues through your workflow.
+Alternatively, GitKraken Boards provides a sleek integration, and just like the Calendar View, it’s included for free!
+When you sync a board from GitKraken Boards with GitHub Issues, you’re able to visualize the progress of GitHub Issues through your workflow.

 You can create different workflows and labels for each board, and add different users and security permissions.

-And because Glo Boards sync in real-time with GitHub Issues, changes made in either system are immediately reflected in the other.
-Meaning, if some team members are using either Glo or GitHub exclusively, important information is still shared seamlessly—and lightning fast!
+And because GitKraken Boards sync in real-time with GitHub Issues, changes made in either system are immediately reflected in the other.
+Meaning, if some team members are using either GitKraken Boards or GitHub exclusively, important information is still shared seamlessly—and lightning fast!

-8. Track tasks in VSCode, Atom or the GitKraken Git Client
+8. Track tasks in VSCode, Atom or the GitKraken Git GUI